outpostHQ/website/content/handbook/features/themes.md

 You can add classes to the `html` element to control over `reduced-motion` preference.

-* Add `nu-reduce-motion` to reduce motion in user interface.
+* Add `nu-reduce-motion` to reduce motion in the user interface.
 * Do nothing to reduce motion depending on system preference.